LoXewyX/yvora/readme.md

 Use your system bash and run the file: __setup.py__

 ## How to import a new project
-It's stucture it's quite simple:
+The stucture it's quite simple:

 >:file_folder: bin
 file_folder: root\